taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 2: ECRs.md

 ### Creating an ECR

-In order to create your own ECR, do the following:
+In order to create your own ECR, perform the following:

 1. Go to the **Create New** dropdown menu at the top of the Agile screen.
 2. Go to **Changes** and then click **Change Requests**.